 Director

-Lisa leads client engagements with a focus on operational excellence, transformation, and continuous improvement.
+Kevin leads client engagements with a laser focus on empowering clients to navigate large-scale events and market challenges.

 View Profile